cfpb/api/queries.md

 | ```()``` | grouping or order of operations | ```(state = "Alaska" OR state = "Hawaii") AND age > 18```|

-### Summarizing and Aggregating Data
+### Summarizing and aggregating data

-In addition to powerful data filtering, you can also aggregate data into summary tables, as seen in the [Summary Tables](https://github.cfpb.gov/pages/data-platform/public-data-platform/explore#summary) section of our HMDA page.
+In addition to powerful data filtering, you can also aggregate data into summary tables, as seen in the [summary tables](https://github.cfpb.gov/pages/data-platform/public-data-platform/explore#summary) section of our HMDA page.
 The three clauses used in these queries are:

 ##### $select
 This clause takes a list of the fields you want returned, separated by commas.
 Unlike the SQL version of ```SELECT```, it does not allow for ```AS``` aliasing, so: